hanseaston/pandemic-produce-delivery-project/README.md

 # Join our open-source Project!

-<p> This is a beginner-friendly open-source project aimed for social good.
-We are always looking for more people, like you, to contribute!</p>
+This is a **beginner-friendly** open-source project aimed for **social good**.
+We are always looking for more people, like you, to contribute!
-<p> Inserting a paragpgrah on why open source is good </p>
+Open-source project is powerful because it lowers the barriers to adoption and collaboration, allowing people to spread and improve projects quickly.
+It also is a perfect place for anyne to hone their programmign skills and share their visions and ideas with like-minded others.
+Here are three major reasons as to why you should contribute to our open-source project!
+ - Collaboration: Open source projects can accept changes from anybody in the world.
+It is truly a diverse workspace.
+ - Adoption and remixing: Open source projects can be used by anyone for nearly any purpose.
+People can even use it to build other things.
+ - Transparency: Anyone can inspect an open source project for errors or inconsistencies and making small and big improvements everyday!

 <p> My personal belief on open-source </p>
 <p> Contributing first time can be hard.
 Why?
 Personal experince </p>
 <p> More encourgement on joining, while listing out certain essential requirements"